Make Greek yogurt pancakes for your next breakfast. Sponsored by Oikos.

 - pure maple syrup

-- Oikos Super Grains Greek Yogurt Mixed Berries + Grains
+- greek yogurt like Oikos Super Grains Greek Yogurt Mixed Berries + Grains

 - Fresh berries I like raspberries best